 Painting is intensely seasonal.
 April through June and September through October are when homeowners decide to paint exteriors.
 Painters without a site miss the research phase entirely - when the homeowner is comparing options before they've made a single call.

-High-ticket projects ($3,500–$12,000 for a residential exterior repaint) mean a contractor needs just 3–4 new jobs from organic search to cover the full cost of a website.
+High-ticket projects (commonly $3,500-$12,000 for a residential exterior repaint, depending on home size and market) mean a contractor needs just a few new jobs from organic search to cover the full cost of a website.
 The math is fast and obvious when you put it in front of them.

 The Real Impact

-The US painting contractor industry generates $43.7 billion annually across 185,000+ businesses (Census Bureau, NAICS 238320, 2023).
-The overwhelming majority are owner-operated: 1–8 employees, residential-focused, with pipelines built on yard signs, Angi leads, Nextdoor recommendations, and two or three loyal contractors who throw them referrals.
-That model worked for 20 years.
-It started breaking in 2022.
+The US house painting and decorating contractor industry counts 223,000+ businesses generating $28.2 billion a year (IBISWorld, 2026).
+The overwhelming majority are owner-operated: small crews, residential-focused, with pipelines built on yard signs, Angi leads, Nextdoor recommendations, and two or three loyal contractors who throw them referrals.

 Here's what changed: homeowners under 45 now search before they ask neighbors.
-They go to Google, type 'painters near me' or 'exterior painters [city]', look at the top 3 Google Maps results, and call the ones with websites and recent reviews.
-A painter who ranks in that Local Pack with a before/after gallery and an online estimate form gets the call.
-The painter who doesn't appear — even with 15 years in business — doesn't exist.
+46% of all Google searches carry local intent (Search Engine Watch, 2023), and painting is a planned, comparison-shopped purchase rather than an emergency call.
+A painter who ranks in the Local Pack with a before/after gallery and an online estimate form gets the call.
+The painter who doesn't appear - even with 15 years in business - doesn't exist in that comparison.

 The close is fast because the math requires no translation.
-An exterior repaint in a mid-size US city runs $4,800–$7,200.
-A painter landing three new organic jobs in month 1 has already recovered the website cost — and those customers frequently rebook for interiors the following winter, add trim work, or refer neighbors on the same block.
-Painters negotiate on job pricing every day.
-They understand ROI immediately.
-You're not selling marketing; you're selling three jobs they weren't getting.
+A residential exterior repaint commonly runs $3,500-$12,000 depending on home size and market.
+A painter landing a couple of new organic jobs has already recovered the cost of a website - and those customers frequently rebook for interiors the following winter, add trim work, or refer neighbors on the same block.
+Companies with a website generate roughly 2x more leads than those without one (Clutch, 2022).
+Painters negotiate on job pricing every day; they understand ROI immediately.

 Here's the thing: painting contractors aren't cheap.
 They make good money, and they know a website is an investment.
 Don't lowball yourself.